Mysteries of St. Stephans Cathedral

 Princely Treasures - The Liechtenstein Saga

-The saga of the Lichtenstein family, one of Europe's last great royal dynasties, is brought to life with the aid of the House's world renown private art collection.
+The Lichtenstein family, one of Europe's last great royal dynasties, is brought to life with help from the House's world famous private art collection.
 The famous paintings of Rubens and Belotto are turned into a three-dimensional experience, so that the viewer feels almost a part of the interplay between farmers and bankers, between reasons of state and a Baroque lust for life.
 In addition to depicting personal stories and important moments in European history, Prince Hans Adam II gives exclusive insights into the life of his family.

 Johann Strauss the Elder - Life is a Dance